jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).271.jpeg)

-The child can call the referenced procedure at will.
+The child can call the referenced procedure at might.

 #### The If example